trustpilot/python-trustpilot/README.md

   --help                    Show this message and exit.

 Commands:
-  create_access_token  Get an access token delete               Send a DELETE request get                  Send a GET request post                 Send a POST request with specified data
+  create-access-token  Get an access token delete               Send a DELETE request get                  Send a GET request post                 Send a POST request with specified data